Height pairings for algebraic cycles on the product of a curve and a surface: Arithmetic diagonals

 \section{Arithmetic diagonals}

-In this section, we assume that $K$ is a number field or function field, and $f: C\lra S$ a morphism from a smooth and projective curve to a smooth and projective surface.
+This section assumes that $K$ is a number field or a function field and that $f: C\lra S$ is a morphism from a smooth and projective curve to a smooth and projective surface.
 We assume that $[C: f(C)]=1$.
 Let $\Gamma$ be the graph of $f$ in $X:=C\times S$.
 Let $\xi$ be an ample class in $\Ch^1(S)$ such that $\eta:=f^*\xi$ has degree $1$.
 Then by Corollary \ref{cor-ChJ}, we obtain a modified class in $J^2(X)_{00}$ given by

 where $\mu_f\in \Ch^1(X)_{00}$ is characterized by the following identities in $\Alb (C)$ and $\Alb (S)$:

 We call $\gamma$ an {\em arithmetic diagonal}.